 As consumers, we all have our favorite brands—from restaurants and designer clothes to footwear and vehicles.
 We understand product brands and even celebrity brands.
 But how do you brand yourself as an educator and set your skills, experience, and influence apart from others in the competitive field of educational leadership and administration (ELA)?

-It’s never too early to begin the process of branding yourself as a top candidate for key leadership positions such as assistant principal, principal, or administrator, says Gloria Kumagai, PhD, specialization coordinator at Walden University for the online leadership degree programs EdS in Educational Leadership and Administration (Principal Licensure Preparation) and MS in Education with a specialization in Educational Leadership and Administration (Principal Licensure Preparation).
-As lead faculty member, Dr. Kumagai teaches courses and supervises the field experiences of ELA graduate students at participating schools.
-The EdS program for principal licensure preparation requires 320 hours, and the master’s program requires 240 hours.
+It’s never too early to begin the process of branding yourself as a top candidate for key leadership positions such as assistant principal, principal, or administrator, says Gloria Kumagai, PhD, academic coordinator at Walden University for the online EdS in Educational Leadership and Administration program.
+Dr. Kumagai has taught courses and supervised the field experiences of Walden ELA graduate students.

 “Field experiences are ideal opportunities for networking and building your brand,” Dr. Kumagai says.
 “Our students work alongside assistant principals, principals, and administrators.
 They have opportunities to apply what they’ve learned in their programs.
 They meet actual ELA leaders who often become their mentors throughout their careers.”